alexrobincrabbe/Wordwell/README.md

 ### Implemented

-- As a user I can view all posts that have been created on the site that I can see posts made by other users, and posts I have created myself
+- As a user I can view all posts that have been created on the site so that I can see posts made by other users, and posts I have created myself

 - As a user I can create new posts so that I can ask questions or share information with other users on the site

-- As a uiser I can view the content of posts made by other users so than I can interact with other users on the site
+- As a user I can view the content of posts made by other users so that I can interact with other users on the site

 - As a user I can reply to posts in order to interact with other users on the site, and add relevant information